 \subsection{Tracing the Origin of Acceptability Judgement Ability}

-In Figure~\ref{fig:transfer}, we plot the results of in-domain and out-of-domain\footnote{Here we consider English and Chinese as two different domains; i.e. we consider CoLA and CoLAC to be two related but different tasks.} performance of XLM-R trained on CoLA and CoLAC training sets that are downsampled to varying degrees, but all with the same amount of compute (see appendix~\ref{sec:training-detail} for more detail).
+In Figure~\ref{fig:transfer}, we plot the results of in-domain and out-of-domain\footnote{Here we consider English and Chinese as two different domains; i.e. we consider CoLA and CoLAC to be two related but different tasks.} performance of XLM-R trained on CoLA and CoLAC training sets that are downsampled to varying degrees, but all with the same amount of compute (see appendix~\ref{sec:training-detail} for details).

 From the figure, we observe that in-domain performance demonstrates a smooth log-linear curve with respect to the amount of training data, conforming to the scaling law~\citep{2020scaling,2022Chinchilla}.
 Out-of-domain performance, however, does not exhibit such clear patterns.
-When transferred from English to Chinese, the performance manifests a phase change at 256 training samples, similar to the behavior of emergent abilities~\citep{2022emergent}.
+It manifests a phase change at 256 training samples when transferring from English to Chinese, similar to the behavior of emergent abilities~\citep{2022emergent}, but not when transferring from Chinese to English.
 Also, the increase of out-of-domain performance on both CoLA and CoLAC significantly slows down beyond 1024 samples, while in-domain performance maintains a steady growth.
-These behaviors are similar in essence to the performance of multi-task fine-tuned models~\citep{2021T0,2021FLAN,2022SuperNatural}, studies of which have found that zero-shot generalization performance on unseen tasks saturate at only dozens of examples per training task.
+These behaviors are similar in essence to multi-task fine-tuning~\citep{2021T0,2021FLAN,2022SuperNatural}, studies of which have found that zero-shot generalization performance on unseen tasks saturate at only dozens of examples per training task.

-Based on these observations, we hypothesize that language models can master the concept of linguistic acceptability, at least to some extent, during pre-training, even for small models such as XLM-R (which has 550M parameters).
-However, with only two datasets, we are not able to ascertain whether or not this ability comes entirely from pre-training, or can in-fact benefit from cross-lingual transfer during fine-tuning.
-But we note that the two datasets in our experiments span languages that are typologically different, which favors the former hypothesis.
-We leave a more systematic analysis on a more diverse set of languages to future works.
+Based on these observations and the fact that the underlying syntax of English and Chinese are very different and thus unlikely to be directly transferred during fine-tuning, we hypothesize that language models must have acquired some aspects of linguistic acceptability during pre-training, even for small models such as XLM-R (which has 550M parameters).
+However, with only two datasets, we are not able to ascertain how much of this ability is learned during pre-training and how much comes from cross-lingual transfer during fine-tuning.
+We leave a more systematic analysis on a more diverse set of languages to future work.